Alex13832/algo/doc/algo_image_feature.md

 separate namespace.

-Previously this algorithm was protected by US patent US6711293B1 [[Google patent]](https://patents.google.com/patent/US6711293), the patent expired 2020-03-06, so it should pe alright to use this code (on your own risk, as usual).
+Previously this algorithm was protected by US patent US6711293B1 [[Google patent]](https://patents.google.com/patent/US6711293), the patent expired 2020-03-06, so it should be alright to use this code (at your own risk).

 The algorithm consists of three main steps.
 1. Scale-space extrema detection, 2. keypoint localization and 3. orientation assignment.
 In step 1. the keypoints are found by computing a difference of Gaussians (DoG) pyramid and store the keypoints that are either